 Before you react (“What the Tuck!”), understand the simple reason for why that happens.

 The bulk of recruiting for them happens at Indian Bschools.
 Nothing personal.
 The value of a U.S. / UK MBA is more than what the rankings indicate.
 Rather than expecting Indian companies to guess the value of your overseas MBA degree, you’ll have to package and present it to make them aware.
+Also read Value of MS degree from abroad for jobs in India.

 Taking off on the previous point (about the competition you’ll face in India with an MBA degree from U.S.), think about the average salaries that MBA graduates from India get.
 For the sake of keeping our assumptions simple, let’s keep the IIM grads with zero pre-MBA experience out of the picture.